erich-tech/ITIL_Notes/Domain_2/README.md

-# Domain 2.0 - Infrastructure
+# Domain 2.0 - Understand how the ITIL guiding principles can help an organization adopt and adapt service management

 | # | Subdomains   |
 |---|---|